ipums/ipums.github.io/_posts/2020/2020-01-02-more-better-python.markdown

 author: benklaas
-title: '10 Small(ish) Things I've Recently Done To Be a Better Python Programmer'
+title: 'More Better Python: 10 Cool New (to me) Python Things I've Learned'
 teaser: 'One of the sublime pleasures of Python is discovering newer, better ways at doing Python.
 Here are 10 I've discovered recently.'
-categories:
+categories: Code
+tags:
 - Python
 - Tips
-tags:
+- Black
+- TQDM
+- Flake8
+- Napoleon
+- VSCode
+- bpython
+- better_exceptions
-- Python
+- PyCon
 ---

-# More Better Python

 It's the time of year when people compile lists of things, so I thought I'd join the fray with a list of 10 things I've recently folded into my own Python toolbox.